Iron condor: Short iron condor

 Profit/loss graph for a short iron condor at expiration.

-To SELL or "go short" an iron condor, the trader will SELL options contracts for the inner strikes using an out-of-the-money put and out-of-the-money call options.
-The trader will then also BUY the options contracts for the outer strikes.
+To sell or "go short" an iron condor, the trader will sell options contracts for the inner strikes using an out-of-the-money put and out-of-the-money call options.
+The trader will then also buy the options contracts for the outer strikes.

 A short iron condor comprises two credit spreads, a bull put spread and a bear call spread.

 The difference between the put contract strikes will generally be the same as the distance between the call contract strikes.

 A short iron condor is a net credit transaction because the premium earned on the sales of the written contracts is greater than the premium paid on the purchased contracts.

 This net credit represents the maximum profit potential for an iron condor.

 The potential loss of a short iron condor is the difference between the strikes on either the call spread or the put spread (whichever is greater if it is not balanced) multiplied by the contract size (typically 100 or 1000 shares of the underlying instrument), less the net credit received.

 A trader who sells an iron condor speculates that the spot price of the underlying instrument will be between the short strikes when the options expire where the position is the most profitable.
 Thus, the short iron condor is an options strategy considered when the trader has a neutral outlook for the stock.
+It is also a bet that the implied volatility (IV) will drop.

 The short iron condor is an effective strategy for capturing any perceived excessive volatility risk premium, which is the difference between the realized volatility of the underlying instrument and the volatility implied by options prices.